immich-app/immich/docs/docs/features/libraries.md

 - Click on the user edit button.
 - Set `/mnt/media` to be the external path.
 This folder will only contain the three folders that we want to import, so nothing else can be accessed.
   :::note
-  spaces in the path aren't supported.
+Spaces in the internal path aren't currently supported.

   You must import it as:
   `..:/mnt/media/my-media:ro`